Charles Bronson Rides Mustangs In Western Slice Of Life Drama.

 Based on a prize-winning 1967 novel of the same name by Lee Hoffman, Italian film mogul Dino De Laurentiis financed its adaptation as an Italian-French-Spanish co-production that was shot in Almería, Spain.
 Emerging international star Bronson, recently coming off the De Laurentiis production of The Valachi Papers (1972), encouraged and secured the directorial services of his one-time film mentor, John Sturges, who had guided the then supporting actor to scene-stealing acclaim and widespread recognition in The Magnificent Seven (1960) and The Great Escape (1963), for this earthy character study of a fiercely independent western horse rancher.

-Upon completion, however, Struges’s cut was deemed ‘undramatic’, and a few uncredited screenwriters, including then primarily Westerns writer Elmore Leonard, who had recently adapted his novel Joe Kidd for director Sturges as a 1972 vehicle for Clint Eastwood, were brought in to add story-structure (mainly concerning Valdez’s violently escalating rivalry with a neighboring cattle baron) and a stronger romantic angle (the latter with Valdez’s awkward but mostly charming courtship of the cattle baron’s prim younger sister) to the already satisfying horse-riding and scenery-gazing.
+Upon completion, however, Struges’s cut was deemed ‘undramatic’, and a few uncredited screenwriters, including then primarily Westerns writer Elmore Leonard, who had recently adapted his novel Joe Kidd for director Sturges as a 1972 vehicle for Clint Eastwood, were then brought in.
+Adding story-structure (mainly concerning Valdez’s violently escalating rivalry with a neighboring cattle baron) and a stronger romantic angle (the latter with Valdez’s awkward but mostly charming courtship of the cattle baron’s prim younger sister), additionally uncredited Italian director Duilio Coletti was hired to interpolate these scenes into the already satisfying horse-riding and scenery-gazing present in Sturges’ cut.
 The subsequent fate of The Valdez Horses, despite these changes, and under limited distribution, numerous titles, and a sole American home video release — on VHS and Betamax; which was then pirated and duplicated over the next three decades on numerous increasingly unwatchable bargain-end Westerns, Action, and Bronson packages — was not so kind, but, fortunately, again, Kino Lorber has ridden to the rescue with this slip- and reversible-cover, deluxe-content and high-definition release.

 Valdez, more at home on the isolated range, and sometimes in the company of the (declining) Cheyenne tribe who raised him, finds mostly trouble in the nearby Mexican border-town, and his infrequent trips to secure supplies for his ranch, or, more frequently, a whiskey bottle from the local saloon, usually end with broken jaws for his attackers, targeting Valdez’s Native American ancestry, followed by the Mustang-temperamental Valdez spending a couple weeks in the local jail.
 One such trip unexpectedly yields the romantically deepening acquaintance of the beautiful Catherine (Jill Ireland), sister of big country cattle rancher Maral (Marcel Bozzuffi), with whom Valdez already has developed a dangerous rivalry concerning barbed-wire fencing.
 (The barbed-wire is intended to corral the big rancher’s livestock, but instead wounds and kills the smaller rancher’s free-roaming Mustangs.)